-Female representation at the senior leadership level is lower than the proportion of women in the Public Service, but has increased over the past decade.
-As at 30 June 2016, the percentage of women in the top three tiers of senior management was 45.2%, up from 37.8% in 2007.
-If current trends continue, the Public Service will reach 50% female representation in senior leadership by around 2021 (see following graph).
+Female representation at the senior leadership level is lower than the proportion of women in the Public Service, but has increased strongly over the past decade.
+As at 30 June 2017, the percentage of women in the top three tiers of senior management was 47.9%, up from 37.8% in 2007.
+If current trends continue, the Public Service will reach 50% female representation in senior leadership by around 2020 (see following graph).

-The proportion of the Public Service workforce that is 55 years or older has increased over the last 15 years, from 10.3% in 2000 to 23.8% in 2016.
-This reflects what happened in the overall New Zealand labour force where the proportion of workers aged 55 years and over went from around 12% to 22% over the same period.
-The following graph shows that all occupational groups are affected, with the oldest groups on average being Managers; Social, Health and Education Workers; Inspectors and Regulatory Officers; and Clerical and Administrative Workers.
+The proportion of the Public Service workforce that is 55 years or older has increased over the last 17 years, from 10.3% in 2000 to 24.1% in 2017.
+This reflects what happened in the overall New Zealand labour force where the proportion of workers aged 55 years and over went from around 12% to 23% over the same period.
+The following graph shows that all occupational groups are affected, with the oldest groups on average being Clerical and Administrative Workers; Managers; Social, Health and Education Workers; and Inspectors and Regulatory Officers.
 Policy Analysts are the youngest age group on average, and have actually been getting younger on average since 2013.
 Pacific and Asian employees have a younger age profile than European staff and this may contribute to greater diversity in the Public Service in coming years.

 There is increasing ethnic diversity in the Public Service.
-Although Europeans still made up the highest proportion (70.5%) in 2016, this has decreased steadily over the past 15 years.
-Māori representation (16.1%) in the Public Service workforce continued at high levels compared to the overall New Zealand labour force (12.6% in the year to 30 June 2017).
-There was increased representation of Asian (8.9%) and Pacific (8.1%) staff in 2016.
-The increase in Asian staff is particularly pronounced in Auckland; Asians comprised 19.5% of Auckland Public Service employees in 2017 respectively.
+Although Europeans still made up the highest proportion (69.1%) in 2017, this has decreased steadily over the past 16 years.
+Māori representation (16.0%) in the Public Service workforce continued at high levels compared to the overall New Zealand labour force (12.6% in the year to 30 June 2017).
+There was increased representation of Asian (9.4%) and Pacific (8.7%) staff in 2017.
+The increase in Asian and Pacific staff is particularly pronounced in Auckland where they comprised 20.4% and 21.7% of Auckland Public Service employees in 2017 respectively.
 However, while Pacific staff are well represented compared to the overall labour force (where they make up 5.9% of the labour force), Asians continue to be under-represented (they make up 13.4% of the overall labour force).

 Māori, Pacific and Asian ethnicities are still under-represented in the top three tiers of Public Service management.
 This will take time and deliberate effort to increase as non-European ethnicities are also under-represented at lower levels of management.
 The lack of ethnic diversity in management is a key challenge.